streetturtle/awesome-wm-widgets/weather-widget/README.md

  - hourly forecast for the next 24 hours
  - daily forecast for the next five days

-Note: this widget is compatible with Awesome v4.3+, as it is using [awful.popup](https://awesomewm.org/doc/api/classes/awful.popup.html)

 ## Customization

 It is possible to customize widget by providing a table with all or some of the following config parameters: